Flooring Services Guide

 Unlocking the Potential: Do New Wooden Floors Require Sanding?

 You save up money for purchasing a new wooden floor, you do your homework and research all the options you have available when choosing to buy from the most renowned supplier, the floorboards are finally transported and delivered to your home after weeks of waiting and… SHOCK!
-The installation team is informing you that after fitting the floorboards they need to be sanded too!
+The installation team is informing you that after fitting the floorboards, they need to be sanded too!
 But how is that even possible?
 Isn't it worrying that a complete, brand new wooden floor requires sanding?
 Isn't sanding for aged and overly used wooden floors only?
-What happened to these brand new floorboards in the packages, are they already scratched and damaged?
-We believe that this is the major anxiety attack of a bunch of people who purchase a new wooden floor for the first time without the guidance and assistance of a professional.
+What happened to these brand new floorboards in the packages?
+Are they already scratched and damaged?
+We believe that this is a major anxiety attack of a bunch of people who purchase a new wooden floor for the first time without the guidance and assistance of a professional.
 They've done their research, they've spent so much time browsing websites, suppliers, manufacturers, companies, and somewhere within this whole process of decision-making, losing sleep over the final choice, and coveting a beautiful and stylish wood floor, they've missed one pretty important detail… The keyword is "an unfinished wood floor".
-Yes, it is easy to miss that important detail or simply misunderstood it.
+Yes, it is easy to miss that important detail or simply misunderstand it.

 6 Golden Rules For Sanding